emilpriver/go-hugo-portfolio/content/blog/rust/traits.md

 ```

 In the given example, we change `impl` to `dyn` in order to inform Rust that we want to work with different structs as long as they implement the `DatabaseDriver` trait.
 This is not allowed if we set the return type to `impl Trait`.
 By defining the return type as `dyn Trait`, we tell Rust that the size of the returned value may differ.
-To work with dynamic sized data, we need to store it on the heap using constructs like `Box`, `Arc`, and others.
+To work with dynamically sized data, we need to store it on the heap using constructs like Box, Arc, or some other smart pointer

 ## .unwrap()